Seychelles Seagrass Research Supports Country’s Climate Commitment

 Mapping and carbon assessment project will provide the first-ever field validated map and estimate the amount of carbon held within the country’s seagrass meadows.

 Seagrass is one of the most important ecosystems on our planet.
-Occupying less that 0.1 percent of the ocean floor, these marine plants provide essential benefits to both nature and people.
+Occupying less than 0.1 percent of the ocean floor, these marine plants provide essential benefits to both nature and people.

 Scientists estimate that one in five of the world’s largest fisheries depend on seagrass for habitat, supporting livelihoods and food security of millions worldwide.
 In addition, the matted roots of seagrass plants stabilize shorelines during storms, and meadows can help draw down carbon into the underlying sediment, locking it away in place.
 As a result of these climate benefits, countries are considering the protection and restoration of this ecosystem a nature-based solution to climate change.